syncfusion-content/wpf-docs/wpf/RichTextBoxAdv/Context-Menu-Support.md

 # Context Menu Support

-RichTextBoxAdv supports a context menu similar to MS Word.
+RichTextBoxAdv supports a context menu similar to Microsoft Word.
 It supports the following list of features in its context menu:

 1. Cut
 2. Copy